-Given the potential for a clinical effect together with no identified safety signals from animal toxicology or initial human tolerability studies, we are investigating CNM-ZnAg in a randomized, placebo-controlled clinical trial to determine the efficacy and safety of CNM-ZnAg for symptomatic improvement of COVID-19.
-This clinical trial is being conducted in Brazil and as of February 2022 is fully enrolled with 276 subjects.
-Brazil represents a geography with a significant number of COVID-19 cases, robust clinical infrastructure and clinical trial experience, reasonable economic costs, and limited competition for participants for the enrollment of COVID-19 clinical research.
-The trial is a randomized double-blind placebo-controlled trial of CNM-ZnAg to decrease the incidence of hospitalization (primary endpoint) at Day 28 and improve the time to symptom resolution (secondary endpoint) in PCR confirmed SARS-CoV-19 subjects.
-The trial will evaluate two different doses of CNM-ZnAg, for which will be combined for analyses versus placebo.
-Trial results are anticipated in mid-2022.
+Given the potential for a clinical effect together with no identified safety signals from animal toxicology or initial human tolerability studies, we initiated a randomized, placebo-controlled clinical trial to determine the efficacy and safety of CNM-ZnAg for symptomatic improvement of COVID-19.
+This clinical trial was conducted in Brazil and fully enrolled with 288 subjects.
+Brazil represented a geography with a significant number of COVID-19 cases, robust clinical infrastructure and clinical trial experience, reasonable economic costs, and limited competition for participants for the enrollment of COVID-19 clinical research.
+The trial was a randomized double-blind placebo-controlled trial of CNM-ZnAg with a primary endpoint of time to substantial alleviation of COVID-19 symptoms through 28 days, confirmed over a continuous period greater than or equal to 48 hours, in the mITT population (all participants with PCR documented SARS-CoV-2 infection).
+The trial evaluated two different doses of CNM-ZnAg, which were be combined for analyses versus placebo.
+Trial results were announced in December 2022 and no clinical benefit was observed versus placebo.
+CNM-ZnAg was safe and well-tolerated, and no safety signals were identified.
+As a result, we have ceased further clinical development of COVID-19.